AnanyaBal/2019_Indian_General_Elections_Sentiment_Analysis/README.md

 # 2019-General-Election-Sentiment-Analysis
-This project uses tweets extracted with the help of the Twitter API to project the general public sentiment for the 2019 Indian General Elections.
-With the help of different queries, and parameters such as geographical coordinates, time period and radius, I have extracted tweets for different Leaders and National Parties.
+This project uses tweets extracted with the help of the Twitter API to project the general public sentiment for the 2019 Indian General Elections (From January 2019 to April 2019).
+With the help of different queries, and parameters such as geographical coordinates (state capitals), time period and radius, I have extracted tweets for different Leaders and National Parties.
 Once the sentiment values for positive, negative and neutral tweets is calculated, I have taken the positive values for 30 different cities in India and plotted the values on a map.

 # Prerequisites
 To be able to execute this project, your require the following besides Python 3 -